MostafaRoohy/BrainChart/README.md

 ## ❤️ Donations

-If you rely on BrainyCharts in production or research, sponsoring helps prioritize maintenance and new features.
+If you rely on BrainChart in production or research, sponsoring helps prioritize maintenance and new features.

 Or if you would like to support this project, you can donate using the following methods: